 - Reliable T-style build

 Again, this model manufactured by Delta, consists of a T style fence.
 These days such styles have gotten more popular because of their simple yet effective build.
-You can usually operate them with one rail, and they maintain uniformity through the entire length of the fence, so the cutting is very precise.
+You can usually operate table saw fence with one rail, and they maintain uniformity through the entire length of the fence, so the cutting is very precise.

 However, this is not just a fence; it comes with auxiliary rails as well.
 Therefore, all you need is a table saw.
 There is an angled iron rail, the front one with which you can set the width of the cut.
 With T-style fences, you don’t need a rear rail as they are very uniform.

 This whole assortment of tools might seem a little troublesome, but don’t worry.
 Setup is easy; the instructions provided are very concise and clear so that you can have it set up in no time.
-In fact, you should have a full-fledged, working table saw fence in just twenty minutes or so.
+In fact, you should have a full-fledged, working table saw fence system in just twenty minutes or so.

 And when I said that all you need is a saw table, I really did mean any saw table.
 The setup is made to fit onto any old saw table with ease.
 You might need to drill in a couple of holes and have to screw in a few bolts, but it’s still very simple to set up.
 Even traditional wooden table saws are compatible with this.

 However, if you are looking to go at it frequently, I do have to caution you.
 You might need to service it up a little.
 Otherwise, things might not go as you want them.
 You might want to grease the rails and get them aligned properly to work.

 Overall, although I won’t call it the best table saw fence system out there, it’s certainly worth the money.